-BCIT Foundation, which is a controlled not-for-profit organization, was incorporated March 30, 1999, under the Society Act (British Columbia).
+BCIT Foundation, which is a controlled not-for-profit organization, is incorporated under the Societies Act (British Columbia).
 The purpose of BCIT Foundation is to raise funds in order to further the goals, objectives and strategic interests of the Institute; to stimulate and provide financial support for the development and expansion of educational programs, services, capital projects and other initiatives as recommended by the Institute; and to provide financial support to enable students to participate in learning at the Institute.